ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

    decrease.
 So 2624 becomes 2620 at runtime and will boot with SYS_AUTOSTART=4001.
 ### Antipattern Category
+New:General:Hard-coded-fine-tuning
 ### Keyword
 runtime
 ### Note
+Stack size increased from 2500 to 2624.

 ## Commit #634
 ### Hash